 'Total Entertainment': Ravi Shastri's 'Iconic Line' on Team's Philosophy Takes Twitter by Storm

-Meanwhile, the triumphant Indian coach spoke of the country's victory and lauded the mindset of the Indian cricket team led by Virat Kholi.
+Meanwhile, the triumphant Indian coach spoke of the country's victory and lauded the mindset of the Indian cricket team led by Virat Kohli.

 (Twitter / @hobart_133)